-November 10 FGIA Webinar to Give Introduction
+November 17 FGIA Webinar to Give Introduction

 to IGMA Technical Binder

-SCHAUMBURG, IL – The Fenestration and Glazing Industry Alliance (FGIA) will host a webinar entitled “An Introduction to the IGMA Technical Binder” on Tuesday, November 10 at 11:30 a.m.
+SCHAUMBURG, IL – The Fenestration and Glazing Industry Alliance (FGIA) will host a webinar entitled “An Introduction to the IGMA Technical Binder” on Tuesday, November 17 at 11:30 a.m.
 Eastern.
-Presented by Margaret Webb, FGIA Glass Products and Canadian Industry Affairs Director, this webinar will introduce attendees to the Insulating Glass Manufacturers Alliance (IGMA) Technical Binder, which includes information required to successfully fabricate a quality insulating glass (IG) unit.
+Presented by Bill Lingnell, FGIA Technical Consultant, this webinar will introduce attendees to the Insulating Glass Manufacturers Alliance (IGMA) Technical Binder, which includes information required to successfully fabricate a quality insulating glass (IG) unit.
 The binder contains all active IGMA Technical Bulletins, Technical Reports and Technical Manuals.

 The IGMA Technical Binder is segregated by category: Design and Development, Voluntary Test Methods for Components, Post Fabrication and Installation, and other subject matters including TR-4000, IGMA 25-Year Field Correlation Study Report.

-“The webinar will provide an overview of all technical documents from IGMA in a concise way that empowers attendees with the understanding of where to go for the information they need,” said Webb.
+“The webinar will provide an overview of all technical documents from IGMA in a concise way that empowers attendees with the understanding of where to go for the information they need,” said Lingnell.
 “Additionally, attendees will learn to troubleshoot common IG issues.”

 Register now for this webinar.